2021 Essex County Council election

-Elections to Essex County Council took place on 6 May 2021 as part of the 2021 United Kingdom local elections.
+The 2021 Essex County Council election took place on 6 May 2021 as part of the 2021 United Kingdom local elections.
 All 75 councillors were elected from 70 electoral divisions, with each returning either one or two councillors by first-past-the-post voting for a four-year term of office.

-The electoral divisions were the same as those used at the previous elections in 2009, 2013 and 2017.
+The electoral divisions were the same as those used at the previous elections in 2005, 2009, 2013 and 2017.